Wheels and Tires

 4. A ride height adjuster or adjustable length damper is needed to regain the lost static ride height (about ½”+ in height).
 HRC made these but they are made by others such as Max ton and Moriwaki.
 This applies to any 17" wheel or an 18" wheel with a 160 tire (see Solution No. 5).

 The 1991 HRC kit manual shows a 17 x 6 wheel but they don't show a spacer.
 Don't forget that race bikes do not use a rear fender so it won't get destroyed like it does on your street bike.
-If someone tells you this works, and by that I mean clears teh rear fender and everything else, get them to PROVE IT.
+If someone tells you this works, and by that I mean clears the rear fender and everything else, get them to PROVE IT.

 Rear - Solution 2